DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Astral Rift
 "Space bends to your will."
 - Gain an Epsilon transition.
-- Channel 1 Void Mana.
+- Draw 2 Cards.

 Cost:
-- 3 Generic Mana
+- 2 Generic Mana

 ### Bifurcating Strike
 "Divide and conquer."